 First edition (2007)

-Dileep Prakash (b.1965) has been photographing for almost 25 years and a considerable part of Prakash’s work navigates memory and the passage of time.
-His fascination for steam locomotives began early when he travelled between his boarding school and home.
-By the mid-90s, most steam locomotives had been retired but he was able to photograph the last of the steam trains and the people who worked on them.
-His project on the Anglo-Indian community (2004 – 2006) led him to the far corners of India, making portraits of a community in twilight.
-From 2007 to 2010, Prakash photographed boarding schools built by the British in colonial India.
-He began this project, What Was Home, at his alma mater Mayo College and went on to photograph 18 boarding schools.
+Dileep Prakash (b.
+1965) majored in history and has been photographing since the 1980s.
+A considerable part of his practice navigates memory, history and the passage of time – specifically India’s colonial past.
+Dileep’s fascination for steam locomotives began when he travelled between his boarding school and home and he photographed some of India’s last steam trains (1999-2003).
+For his project, The Anglo-Indians (2004-2006), he made portraits of a community in twilight.
+From 2007 to 2010, Dileep photographed boarding schools built by the British in colonial India.
+He began this project, titled What Was Home, at his alma mater Mayo College, Ajmer circa 1875.
+His recent work Sleeping in the Forest (2007-17) looks at moonlit dak bungalows and forests in the Himalayas.